-(ii) Funding related to child care operations
+ii.
+Funding related to child care operations

 Training incentives and additional funding receipts are recognised when there is reasonable assurance that the incentive/receipt will be received and when the relevant conditions have been met as under AASB 120 Accounting for Government Grants and Disclosure of Government Assistance.
+Subsidies to support businesses to take on new apprentices and trainees, as well as workers retention payments for the early childhood education and care (ECEC) workforce, are recognised as a credit to employment costs.

-(g) Income Tax and Deferred Tax Assets
+7. Income Tax and Deferred Tax Assets

-The income tax expense or revenue for the period is the tax payable on the current period's taxable income based on the notional income tax rate for each jurisdiction adjusted by changes in deferred tax assets and liabilities attributable to temporary differences and to unused tax losses.
+The income tax expense or revenue for the period is the tax payable on the current period's taxable income based on the notional income tax rate adjusted by changes in deferred tax assets and liabilities attributable to temporary differences and to unused tax losses.

-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period in the countries where the Company's subsidiaries operate and generate taxable income.
+The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.